jwt625/gdsjam/DevLog/DevLog-001-09-Client-Side-File-Storage.md

 **Y.js Sync:**
 - Metadata-only sync is fast (< 1KB)
 - No more RTCDataChannel buffer issues
-- BroadcastChannel works for same-browser tabs
+- **BroadcastChannel is DISABLED** - WebRTC is used even for same-browser tabs (filterBcConns: true)

 ## Next Steps